Ingest: Agentic Memory: Learning Unified Long-Term and Short-Term Memory Management for LLM Agents

 Extractable Value

 1. Three-stage curriculum for memory training (LTM first, STM second, coordination third): a progressive RL strategy that decomposes a complex multi-objective problem into learnable stages.
-No parallel exists in the KB for curriculum design in agent training.
 The principle -- train simpler capabilities first, compose later -- may apply to skill acquisition beyond memory. [deep-dive]

-2. Unified management outperforms independent optimization: the paper shows that jointly training LTM and STM management outperforms optimizing each independently.
-This is a concrete data point against architectural separation of memory spaces, relevant to the three-space model debate. [quick-win]
+2. Unified management outperforms independent optimization: jointly training LTM and STM management outperforms optimizing each independently.
+Concrete data point against architectural separation of memory spaces, relevant to the three-space model debate. [quick-win]

-3. Composite reward design for memory operations: the four-component reward (task completion + context management + memory management + penalties) addresses the sparse reward problem in memory operations.
-The step-wise GRPO mechanism that broadcasts advantages across all trajectory timesteps is a specific technique for credit assignment when the beneficial action (storing a memory) is temporally distant from the reward (using it successfully). [just-a-reference]
+3. Composite reward design for memory operations: the four-component reward (task completion + context management + memory management + penalties) addresses sparse rewards.
+The step-wise GRPO mechanism broadcasts advantages across all trajectory timesteps -- a specific technique for credit assignment when beneficial actions are temporally distant from rewards. [just-a-reference]

-4. STM as learnable context management: the Retrieve/Summary/Filter tool set for STM is effectively a learned context engineering toolkit.
-The finding that trained agents increase tool usage post-training (Add operations 0.92 to 1.64) suggests that base models underuse memory operations and RL training can close this gap. [experiment]
+4. STM as learnable context management: the Retrieve/Summary/Filter tool set is a learned context engineering toolkit.
+Trained agents increase Add operations from 0.92 to 1.64, suggesting base models underuse memory operations and RL can close this gap. [experiment]

 5. RL contribution quantified: 8.53-8.72 percentage point improvement from the training strategy specifically, separable from base model capability.
-This quantifies the value of learned memory management over instruction-following, directly comparable to A-MEM's heuristic approach and Letta's in-context approach. [just-a-reference]
+Quantifies the value of learned memory management over instruction-following. [just-a-reference]

-6. Weight-based vs artifact-based learning tension: AgeMem represents the opposite pole from deploy-time learning.
-Where stabilisation accumulates inspectable artifacts, AgeMem trains opaque policy weights.
-The trade-off is adaptability (RL-trained policies generalize across tasks) vs inspectability (artifacts can be reviewed, rolled back, debugged).
-This tension is not yet named in the KB. [deep-dive]
+6. Weight-based vs artifact-based learning tension: AgeMem is the opposite pole from deploy-time learning.
+Adaptability (RL-trained policies generalize across tasks) vs inspectability (artifacts can be reviewed, rolled back, debugged). [deep-dive]

 Notes Written